axieum/minecord/minecord-chat/README.md

 ## Minecord Chat

-Minecord Chat is an addon to [Minecord](../README.md) that bridges chat-related events between Minecraft and Discord.
+Minecord Chat is a module for [Minecord](../README.md) that bridges chat-related events between Minecraft and Discord.